LeonardoBraga/ng2-helpers/README.md

 );
 ```

-Also, in order to specify the module's dependencies, you can use two different approaches:
+To specify the module's dependencies you can use:

 #####1.
 Module's `imports`